mvolkmann/blog/src/swift/swift-lang.md

 the result is truncated to an `Int`, not rounded.

 The nil coalescing operator in `a ?? b` is shorthand for `a != nil ? a! : b`.
+This is often used to provide a default value to use when `a` is `nil`.

 Swift supports optional chaining with the `?.` operator so chains of references to optional values (see the "Optionals" section later)